 Course description

-Assuming a working knowledge of IP law and practice, this course will explore the extent to which ‘genuinely’ AI-created works and AI-devised inventions may presently be able to attract IP protection in the UK.
+Assuming a working knowledge of IP law and practice, this in-person course will explore the extent to which ‘genuinely’ AI-created works and AI-devised inventions may presently be able to attract IP protection in the UK.

 Presenter Richard Hodgson will also consider the issue of liability for infringement by using AI-generated content and, ideally, the need for due diligence before using such content.